Cheap Car Rental New Zealand Wide

-Compare the best New Zealand car rental deals from more than 30 rental brands in 75 locations across NZ.
+Compare the best car hire deals from over 25 rental brands in locations across New Zealand.
 Avis, Hertz, Budget, Thrifty, Europcar, Omega, Go Rentals, Ezi, Ace & many more.
-Lowest price guarantee.
-No booking fees.
-Instant confirmation.

 But isn't it cheaper to go direct?

 You might expect the prices you see here are what you'd pay by going direct, but with an added markup.

 In fact, you'll invariably pay less than by booking direct with a rental company.

 That's because the rental companies are all here in one place competing for your business.
 Our comparison engine enables you to instantly compare car rental companies side-by-side.
 So to win your business, they give us their best prices.
 Savings that get passed on to you!

 And besides saving money, you'll also save time not needing to visit one website after another to compare deals.

 Brands you can trust

 Unlike some other car rental comparison websites, we don't limit your options to only a handful of car hire brands.
 Here you'll find all the well known international brands, plus many independent New Zealand car hire brands.
 That means you get maximum choice and lower prices.

 - Drive NZ